Bowman’s Capsule Stricture

 Emergency safety firstUrgent warning signs are highlighted below.

-Bowman’s Capsule is a part of the kidney’s filtering system.
+Bowman’s Capsule is a part of the ’s filtering system.
 Think of it as a tiny cup that catches waste from your blood, which then becomes urine.
 A stricture generally means a narrowing or tightening of a passage in the body.
 So, Bowman’s Capsule Stricture refers to an abnormal narrowing within Bowman’s Capsule, affecting its ability to filter blood properly.

 Pathophysiology